 What sequences do

-A sequence is a series of emails that send automatically on a schedule.
-When you enroll a contact, they receive each email in order with timing you define—day 1, then day 3, then day 7, for example.
+A sequence is a series of email and task steps that execute automatically on a schedule.
+When you enroll a household, they receive each step in order with timing you define — day 1, then day 3, then day 10, for example.
 Sequences work well for:- Prospect outreach — Systematic follow-up with new leads

 - Onboarding emails — Welcome series for new clients